abarichello/bfheroesFesl/README.md

 ```

 ### Message types
 One of the keys in the FESLData key-value store is 'TXN'.
-This entry determines the message type.
+This entry determines the message type , and Order
 Depending on the message type, and whether the message is to or from the FESL server, other fields may be present in the FESLData.
-Response Pkts are always sent with the same Type and ID values as the query Pkt.
+Response Packets are always sent with the same Type and ID values as the query Packet.

 #### TXN = Hello, game client/server => FESL server
 This is the first Pkt that is sent when a FESL connection is made.